-Frequency Period Scope Method Content of Evaluation Conducted annually 2021.01.01~ 2021.12.31 Including performance evaluation of the Board, individual board members and functional committees The following five aspects are included in the internal evaluation of overall Board performance/self-evaluation: A. Participation degree in the Company's operations, B. Improvement of the Board's decision-making quality, C. The Board's composition and structure, D. Selection/appointment of directors and their continuing training, and E. Internal control and risk management; The evaluation of the Company's Board of Directors attained the result of "Excellent" in 2021, and the self-evaluation results were slightly improved compared with that in 2020.
-The result of Improvement of the Board's decision-making quality continued demonstrating "Good", while the result of self-evaluation for Participation degree in the Company's operations indicated a larger decline.
+Frequency Period Scope Method Content of Evaluation Frequency Conducted annually Period 2021.01.01~ 2021.12.31 Including performance Board internal self- evaluation, board members' self- The following five aspects are included in the internal evaluation of overall Board performance/ self-evaluation: A. Participation degree in the Company's operations, B. Improvement of the Board's decision- making quality, C. The Board's composition and structure, D. Selection/ appointment of directors and their continuing training, and E. Internal control and risk management; The evaluation of the Company's Board of Directors attained the result of "Excellent" in 2021, and the self-evaluation results were slightly improved compared with that in 2020.
+The result of Improvement of the Board's decision- making quality continued demonstrating "Good", while the result of self-evaluation for Participation degree in the Company's operations indicated a larger decline.
 Directors' self-evaluation covers the following six aspects: A. Grasp of the Company's goals and tasks, B. Awareness of a director's role and responsibilities, C. Participation degree in the Company's operations, D. Internal relationship management and communication, E. Director's professionalism and continuing training, and F. Internal control.
-The Company's directors' self-evaluation attained the result of "Excellent" in 2021, but the self-evaluation results were declining compared with 2020, especially in Internal relationship management and communication , Director's professionalism and continuing training , and Internal control .
-Functional committee performance evaluation covers the following five aspects: A. Participation degree in the Company's operations, B. Awareness of functional committee responsibilities, C. The functional committee responsibilities, C. The functional committee responsibilities, C. The functional committee of its members, and E. Internal control
+The Company's directors' self- evaluation attained the result of "Excellent" in 2021, but the self-evaluation results were declining compared with 2020, especially in Internal relationship management and communication , Director's professionalism and continuing training , and Internal control .
+Functional committee performance evaluation covers the following five aspects: A. Participation degree in the Company's operations, B. Awareness of functional committee responsibilities, C. The functional committee responsibilities, C. The functional committee 's decision-making quality, D. The functional committee's composition and the selection/appointment of its members, and E.